mmhelloworld/Idris2-boot/Notes/implementation-notes.md

 The Core Type, and Ref
 ----------------------
-Core is a "monad" (not really, for efficiency reasons, at the moment...) supporting Errors and IO [TODO: Allow restricting to specific IO operations] The raw syntax is defined by a type RawImp which has a source location at each node, and any errors in elaboration note the location at the point where the error occurred.
+Core is a "monad" (not really, for efficiency reasons, at the moment...) supporting Errors and JVM_IO [TODO: Allow restricting to specific JVM_IO operations] The raw syntax is defined by a type RawImp which has a source location at each node, and any errors in elaboration note the location at the point where the error occurred.